 Conclusion

 We've journeyed far from hasty scribbles, shaky recollections, and stacks of meeting recordings that no one has the time to revisit.
-These ten prompts serve as an essential toolkit, empowering product managers and developers to distill key insights from sprint meeting transcripts.
+These ten prompts and Wudpecker serve as an essential toolkit, empowering product managers and developers to distill key insights from sprint meeting transcripts.

 Utilizing these prompts can revolutionize how you decipher your discussions, paving the way for successful product development and team collaboration.
 They mark the starting point of a transformative process that takes you from raw data to valuable insights that can propel your product to new heights.